arangodb/docs-hugo/site/content/3.12/develop/http-api/_index.md

 ---
-title: ArangoDB HTTP API Documentation
+title: HTTP API Documentation
-menuTitle: HTTP
+menuTitle: HTTP API
 weight: 285
 description: >-
   All functionality of ArangoDB servers is provided via a RESTful API over the